 Compassion Seattle is a group of civic and community leaders working to address Seattle’s homelessness crisis.
 Our mission is to make an immediate and tangible impact for people experiencing homelessness.
 We have launched an initiative to direct the city to address this crisis, which has increased dramatically during the Covid-19 pandemic.
 We do not believe people should have to live in encampments in our parks and on our sidewalks, which is why this measure supports increases in, and access to, emergency and permanent housing, and mental health and substance use disorder treatment and services for people experiencing homelessness and to keep public spaces clear of encampments.

-Compassion Seattle involves community organizations, neighborhood and civic leaders, residents, advocates for people experiencing homelessness, and local business owners and executives.
-Its advisory team includes Erin Goodman, Executive Director of SODO Business Improvement Area; Mike Stewart, Executive Director of Ballard Alliance; Ron Sims, former King County Executive; Tim Burgess, former City Council president and interim Mayor, and others.
+Compassion Seattle involves community organizations, neighborhood and civic leaders, residents, and local business owners and executives.
+Its advisory team includes Erin Goodman, Executive Director of SODO Business Improvement Area; Gina Hall, Executive Director of Uplift Northwest (formerly the Millionaires Club Charity), Mike Stewart, Executive Director of Ballard Alliance; Ron Sims, former King County Executive; Tim Burgess, former City Council president and interim Mayor, and others.

-Compassion Seattle aims to focus the way the City of Seattle addresses the homelessness crisis towards what we know works: behavioral health services and housing.
+Compassion Seattle aims to focus the way the City of Seattle addresses the homelessness crisis towards what we know works: housing and behavioral health services.
 That’s why the Charter Amendment mandates the provision of emergency and permanent housing and mental health and substance use disorder services for those who are experiencing homelessness, especially the chronically homeless.
 Compassion Seattle’s first goal is to gather enough public support—via petition signatures—for the amendment to be placed on the ballot in November 2021 for Seattle voters.
 Compassion Seattle’s second goal is to win voter approval of the measure and see this plan implemented.

 As a City, we need to greatly increase the efficacy of our response to unsheltered homelessness by focusing resources on behavioral health services and emergency and permanent housing.
 This includes addressing and considering the individual needs of each unsheltered person.
 By focusing resources in these areas, we can better support individuals and address the conflicts that can arise with encampments and other uses of public space.
 The City has declared a State of Emergency, and this proposal is the best way to address it as one.